BlueByteSystemsInc/PDMShell/src/INBOX.md

 ---
 description: Opens the PDM inbox and sends a message as the logged-in user.
-title: INBOX Command | PDMShell | SOLIDWORKS PDM
+title: inbox Command | PDMShell | SOLIDWORKS PDM
 ---
-# INBOX Command
+# inbox
 ## Description
 Opens the PDM inbox or sends a message as the logged-in user.